freeCodeCamp/chinese/chinese/articles/understanding-redux-the-worlds-easiest-guide-to-beginning-redux.md

 It is like having just one Cashier in the entire bank hall.
 How scalable is that?

-Even if the Cashier can do all the work effectively, it may be more manageable—and perhaps a better customer experience — to have more than one Cashier in the bank hall.
+Even if the Cashier can do all the work effectively, it may be more manageable—and perhaps a better customer experience— to have more than one Cashier in the bank hall.

 Someone’s got to attend to everybody, and it’s a lot of work for just one person!